What is EMDR Therapy?

 Although the exact mechanisms of how EMDR therapy works are being continually studied, what we do know is that when the brain experiences traumatic events (which can range from being teased by classmates as a child, to a soldier's experiences during wartime), the memory can become maladaptively stored with all of the original attendant sensory information, emotions, negative thoughts, and body sensations.
 When triggered, the brain re-experiences these memories as if they are happening "right now" and thus causes a range of symptoms that fall into several mental health disorder categories.
 These symptoms can be thought of as "the past is driving the present," often on an unconscious level.

-Francine Shapiro and the EMDR International Association recently pointed out that The World Health Organization (WHO) practice guidelines have indicated that trauma-focused cognitive behavioral therapy (CBT) and EMDR therapy are the only psychotherapies recommended for children, adolescents and adults with PTSD.
-Although EMDR therapy has been fully validated only for PTSD, there are numerous research studies underway evaluating applications to a wide range of disorders.
+Although EMDR therapy has been fully validated only for PTSD, ongoing research continues into applications to a wide range of disorders.
 Excellent results have already been achieved with myriad diagnoses.
 In addition to the reduction of symptoms and the strengthening of adaptive beliefs, the client’s experience of self and others typically shifts in ways that allow the person to respond more adaptively to current and future life demands (Shapiro, 2014).

 For more information, please visit: